dev-xo/barebones-stack/README.md

 npm run dev
 ```

-This starts your app in development mode, rebuilding assets on file changes.<br />
+This starts your app in development mode, rebuilding assets on file changes.
 The database seed script creates a welcome message that will let you know, database is up and running.

 ## 🚀 Deployment